-- 1. Board Size Nine (9) - 2.
+- 1. Board Size Seven (7) - 2.
 Composition A majority of Board members shall be owners or occupants of property within the district.
-Any non-owner or non-occupant appointed to the board shall be a resident of the City of Milwaukee.
+Any non-owner or non-occupant of a property within the district appointed to the board shall be a resident of the City of Milwaukee.
 The board shall elect its Chairperson from among its members. - 3.
 Term Appointments to the board shall be for a period of three years. - 4.
 Compensation None - 5.
 Meetings All meetings of the board shall be governed by the Wisconsin Open Meetings Law. - 6.
 Record Keeping Files and records of the board's affairs shall be kept pursuant to public record requirements. - 7.
-Staffing The BID Board shall have no employees in calendar year 2006.
+Staffing The BID shall have no employees in calendar year 2009.
 To carry out the activities described in the Plan of Operation, the Board will contract for services as needed. - 8.
 Meetings The board shall meet regularly, at least twice each year.
-The board shall adopt rules of order ("by laws") to govern the conduct of its meetings.

-D. Relationship to the KK River Revitalization Association, Inc.
+The board shall adopt rules of order ("by laws") to govern the conduct of its meetings. - D. Relationship to the KK River Revitalization Association, Inc.